 Starring: Don Porter, Glenn Strange, Jan Wiley, Jean Hagan, John Carradine, Lon Chaney Jnr, Onslow Stevens, Sara Lockhart

-House Of Dracula is very similar to House Of Frankenstein in that it never really fulfils the potential of having three monsters [well, four really, and five if you believe the posters that included the pretty hunchbacked Nina as a monster] in one film, but it’s a less episodic piece and is rather more inventive.
-In fact, the script for this is nuts, making overall a more interesting film than its predecessor.
+House Of Dracula is very similar to House Of Frankenstein in that it never really fulfills the potential of having three monsters [well, four really, and five if you believe the posters that included the pretty hunchbacked Nina as a monster] in one film, but it’s a less episodic piece and is rather more inventive.
+In fact, the script for this is just plain nuts, which immediately makes it a more interesting film than its predecessor which was itself not short on daftness.
 As the last of the ‘straight’ Universal monster films [the movie below, She-Wolf Of London kind of exists separately], it shows considerable signs of cheapness and a rushed production, but its sheer verve and pace, like House, just about see it through.
-It also remains the only other Universal horror picture afte Son Of Dracula to scare me as a child and I seem to remember that this was one, for some reason, I was allowed to stay up and see rather than sneak downstairs after everyone had gone to bed!
+It also remains the only other Universal horror picture after Son Of Dracula to scare me as a child and I seem to remember that this was one that, for some reason, I was allowed to stay up and see rather than sneak downstairs after everyone had gone to bed and watch it illicitly.

-The origins of House Of Dracula actually go back to Frankenstein Meets The Wolf Man, which was originally intended to have a sequel entitled The Wolf Man Vs Dracula, where a scientist would try unsuccessfully to cure Talbot, Dracula would be after his assistant Miliza, and the two monsters would do battle at the end, with Dracula being in giant bat form at the end.
+The origins of House Of Dracula actually go back to Frankenstein Meets The Wolf Man, which was originally intended to have a sequel entitled The Wolf Man Vs Dracula, where a scientist would try unsuccessfully to cure Talbot, Dracula would be after the scientist’s assistant Miliza, and the two monsters would do battle at the end where Dracula would be in giant bat form.
 Bela Lugosi was intended to return as Dracula.
 The Hays Office considered Edward T. Lowe’s script, which included many killings by the Wolf Man, to be far too scary and violent, so rejected it outright.
-After House Of Frankenstein, Lowe was asked to write a follow-up incorporating the same monsters and used his earlier script as a basis.
+After House Of Frankenstein, Lowe was asked to write a follow-up incorporating the same monsters, and used his earlier script as a basis.
 By now Lugosi was unavailable for a production which was to be made quickly, and corners were certainly cut including the use of footage from The Ghost Of Frankenstein in the climax.
 This scene, as written, had a flood engulf Edelmann and the Monster, but it was too expensive to film.
-House Of Dracula was still a moderate success but Universal decided to there was nothing more they could do with their monsters.
-At least for three years…….
+House Of Dracula was still a moderate success but Universal decided to there was nothing more they could do with their monsters – well, at least for three years….

 House Of Dracula doesn’t look as good as House Of Frankenstein, despite having the same cinematographer and director, though there’s nice use of shadows at times and much symbolic employment of bars.
 John Carradine again is a really fine Dracula and is even allowed to be sympathetic for a bit.
-He would go on to play Dracula on stage and in three more films though it’s a great shame that he never starred in an actual cinematic version of Bram Stoker’s novel, considering he’s so close to Stoker’s Dracula.
-Poor old Glenn Strange is hardly allowed to do anything as the Monster but it’s nice to see Lionel Atwill returning as a policeman; sadly, he was dying of cancer during production, and Skelton Knaggs, who was more or less the successor to Dwight Frye in portraying eccentric, sinister background characters, gives a great turn as a constantly grumbling villager.
-The score is again cobbled together mostly from Son Of Frankenstein, The Ghost Of Frankenstein, The Wolf Man and Son Of Dracula.
-It works fine but watching these films in fairly quick succession [roughly one every two weeks] makes me tire of hearing the same music over and over again.
-Overall though House Of Dracula is far better than it has a right to be, and while tatty and careless in part, sometimes shows real verve and interesting pathways, pathways down which a sequel could have gone down further.
-It’s certainly a far better film than it ought to be!
+He would go on to play Dracula on stage and in three more films though it’s a great shame that he never starred in an actual cinematic version of Bram Stoker’s novel, considering he’s so close to Stoker’s character.
+Poor old Glenn Strange is hardly allowed to do anything as the Monster but it’s nice to see Lionel Atwill returning as a policeman; sadly, he was dying of cancer during production.
+Skelton Knaggs, who was more or less the successor to Dwight Frye in portraying eccentric, sinister background characters, gives a great turn as a constantly grumbling villager.
+The score is again cobbled together stuff, mostly from Son Of Frankenstein, The Ghost Of Frankenstein, The Wolf Man and Son Of Dracula.
+It works fine but watching these films in fairly quick succession [roughly one every two weeks] makes me tire of hearing the same music cues over and over again.
+Overall though House Of Dracula is probably better than it has a right to be, and while tatty and careless in part, sometimes shows real verve and interesting pathways, pathways down which a sequel could have gone down further.

 In a London park, people are being found dead with their throats ripped out.
-Meanwhile Phyllis Allenby is living at the Allenby Mansion without the protection of a male, along with her aunt Martha Winthrop, her cousin Carol and the servant Hannah.
+Meanwhile Phyllis Allenby is living at the Allenby Mansion, along with her aunt Martha Winthrop, her cousin Carol and the servant Hannah.
 She is soon to be married to lawyer Barry Lanfield.
-When another murder occurs at the park, many of the detectives at Scotland Yard begin murmuring about werewolves, while Inspector Pierce believes the opposite and suspects strange activity at the Allenby Mansion (which is near the park), where the “Wolf-Woman” is seen prowling at night and heading for the park.
-Phyllis, who seems to be the latest of the line in her family to suffer a curse, becomes extremely terrified and anxious that she could be the monstrous killer…..
+When another murder occurs at the park, many of the detectives at Scotland Yard begin murmuring about werewolves, while Inspector Pierce believes the opposite and suspects strange activity at the Allenby Mansion [which is near the park], where the “Wolf-Woman” has been seen prowling at night and heading for the park which is nearby.
+Phyllis, who seems to be the latest of the line in her family to suffer a curse, becomes extremely terrified and anxious that she could be the monstrous killer….

 The script seems to borrow bits and pieces from not only Devil Bat’s Daughter [a woman is led to believe she is a vampire], but possibly The Undying Monster and Cat People too and more ‘conventional’ thrillers like Gaslight.
 The murder weapon is the same as that in possibly the very best of the Rathbone Holmes’s, The Scarlet Claw.
 Whirling POV shots indicating drugging are just like ones in Hitchcock’s Notorious, while I’ll be very surprised if the two scenes of someone going upstairs with a glass of milk were not influenced by another Hitchcock movie, Suspicion.
-None of this is as bad though as the huge story holes, such as the killer saying her first murder was of a young boy, yet we are told at the beginning there have been killings in the park before the boy was killed.
-We aren’t told what the ‘curse of the Allenbys’ [read curse of the Baskervilles]actually is, nor even given an explanation for the growling noises when the She-Wolf attacks, noises which are totally absent in the climax, which reveals a very human killer.
+None of this is as bad though as the huge story holes, such as the killer saying that her first murder was of a young boy, yet we are told at the beginning there have been killings in the park before the boy was killed.
+We aren’t told what the ‘curse of the Allenbys’ [read curse of the Baskervilles] actually is, nor even given an explanation for the growling noises when the She-Wolf attacks, noises which are then totally absent in the climax.